CecilHickam/S22-Soils-App/README.md

 # S22-Soils-App
 Final Capstone Project from spring 2022 Virginia Tech Environmental Data Science App was created for a scientist doing research in the Hubbard Brook Experimental Forest and needed more insight and data visualization with what she had collected.

+Myself and three others created this using the Shiny package in R, using knowledge and skills we have gained from our college career.

+***APP FUNCTIONALITY***

 This app visualizes terrestrial and aqautic data collected from the Hubbard Brook Experimental Forest through reactive visualizations.
 Users can manipulate the data using various interactive elements found in both tabs.